Kate Osamor: Parliamentary standards investigation

-In October 2018, it was revealed that Osamor continued to employ her son, Ishmael, in her Parliamentary office despite his drug-related convictions.
-Labour initially claimed that Osamor, who also lives with her son, knew nothing about his case until sentencing on 26 October.
+In October 2018, it was reported that Osamor continued to employ her son, Ishmael, in her Parliamentary office despite his drug-related convictions.
+The Labour Party initially said that Osamor, who also lives with her son, knew nothing about his case until sentencing on 26 October.
 However, it later emerged that she had written to the trial judge asking for leniency before his sentencing on 19 October.
 She faced further criticism when it was revealed that she used parliamentary stationery and referenced her shadow cabinet position in writing to the judge.

 Upon being doorstepped by reporter from The Times about the issue, Osamor threw a bucket of water, shouted profanities, and said "I should have come down here with a...bat and smashed your face open".
 Osamor was first referred to the Parliamentary Commissioner for Standards in November 2018, by a Conservative MP, and the investigation was expanded following the incident with the journalist.
 She denied any wrongdoing, and called the initial referral "politically motivated".

 Osamor resigned from the Shadow Cabinet on 1 December 2018, stating she needed "to concentrate on supporting my family through the difficult time we have been experiencing".
 She later tweeted that she was "deeply sorry for (her) emotional outbursts and ... working to better manage (her) feelings".

 On 19 March 2020, the Standards Commissioner found Osamor guilty of two breaches of Parliamentary rules.
 The first breach was the use of House of Commons paper for her son's reference, and the second was the abusing and assaulting the journalist.
 She was ordered to produce a written apology for her actions.
 Osamor accepted that she broke the rules and apologised to the Commissioner, although she later commented that she was "the target of a witch-hunt, and that race and class were factors".

+As of 2023, Ishmael remains Chief of Staff in his mother’s parliamentary office.
+A ban on MPs employing family members and other ‘Connected Parties’ came in to effect after the 2020 general election; however, it was not applied to existing employees.

+3rd term (2019–2024)

+In October 2019, local party members voted for Osamor to face a re-selection contest to stand at the next general election.
+However, the contest was scrapped when the 2019 general election was called.
+At the general election, Osamor was again re-elected, with a decreased vote share of 65% and a decreased majority of 16,015.